MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-faq.md

 ### Is dual-write available for Government Community Cloud (GCC)?

-Dual-write isn't supported in GCC cloud yet.
-It will be made available once Finance & Operations goes live in GCC cloud.
+No. Dual-write requires that the Finance and Operations environment and the Common Data Service environment be in the same tenant, but Finance and Operations apps are not available in GCC.
 For more information, see [Microsoft Power Apps US Government](https://docs.microsoft.com/en-us/power-platform/admin/powerapps-us-government).

 ### If I don't have a license for Dynamics 365 Sales or Dynamics 365 Field Service, but I want to have the sales order data in Common Data Service, can I do it without buying a license?